 Theadora Siranian is a graduate of the MFA Program at the University of Massachusetts, Boston.
 Her poetry has appeared in Best New Poets, Ghost City Review, CONSEQUENCE Magazine, Rust + Moth, and Atticus Review, among others.
 In 2013, she was a finalist for The Poet’s Billow Pangaea Prize, and in 2014 was shortlisted for both the Mississippi Review Prize and Southword’s Gregory O’Donoghue International Poetry Prize.
 In 2019, Theadora received the Emerging Woman Poet Honor from Small Orange Journal.
-She currently lives and teaches at Nazarbayev University in Nur-Sultan, Kazakhstan, where she is also a poetry editor for Angime, the forthcoming first trilingual literary journal in the country.
-Her chapbook, She, is forthcoming as part of the Seven Kitchens Press Rane Arroyo Chapbook Series.
+She currently lives and teaches at Nazarbayev University in Nur-Sultan, Kazakhstan, where she is also a poetry editor for Angime, the first trilingual literary journal in the country.
+Her chapbook, She, has just been released by Seven Kitchens Press.